CardiffMRCPathfinder/summaRygwasqc/README.md

 SE (Standard error)
 P* (SNP P-Value)
 INFO (Imputation quality score)

+Please note that if the script fails, this is most likely due to an error recognising the column IDs.
+Please use the appropriate flags as described above if you need to specify the column name.

 Assumes that the GWAS is tab, space or comma delimited

 Column detection is based on pre-defined column names.
 Ie, the P-value column might be named P, P_VAL, P-Value etc. It searches pre-defined matches against the GWAS column names.
 Columns that cannot be matched are flagged.